-- So that we may be continually updated about local and national thinking relating to pupils with SEND, the SENCo attends a SENCo Forum once every term.
-This gives us the opportunity to share good practice with SEND teams from other schools.
+- So that we may be continually updated about local and national thinking relating to pupils with SEND, the SENCo has regularly attended a SENCo Forum.
+This gives us the opportunity to share good practice with SEND teams from other schools

 - The Foundation Stage Manager, a member of the SEND team and a number of staff have attended the Nuffield Early Language Education programme for use in the Early Years.